pmario/tiddlywiki-languages/README.md

 # Major Goals

+ - Use a build / test robot to automatically create and deploy the static site
  - Create a project, that can be easily cloned and used
  - Create a simple interface to achieve the basic tasks
  - Use tiddlywiki.js as a static site generator